johnstel/AzureNetworkLab/readme.md

 **Figure 18:** Network Topology View in Network Watcher

-**4)** A useful feature of Network Watcher is the ability to view network related subscription limits and track your resource utilisation against these.
+**4)** A useful feature of Network Watcher is the ability to view network related subscription limits and track your resource utilization against these.
 In the left hand menu, select 'Network Subscription Limit'.
 You will see a list of resources, including virtual networks, public IP addresses and more:

 ![Network Subscription Limits](https://github.com/johnstel/AzureNetworkLab/blob/master/images/SubLimits.jpg "Network Subscription Limits")